-In response to last years funding announcement, the DOE selected only two companies – MF Fire and ISB Marketing – to receive $3 million for research and development.
+The first year, the DOE selected two companies – MF Fire and ISB Marketing – to receive $3 million for research and development.
 Both companies are focusing their efforts on how to make stoves cleaner in the hands of consumers through automation – not just in the test lab – which has become widely recognized as the Achilles heel for the millions of Americans who heat with cord wood.

-The DOE appears to be trying to fund more than just tweaks and adjustments to traditionally-designed cat and non-cat stoves.
-Applications that can demonstrate genuine advancements toward state-of-the-art technology that ensure heaters burn well during start-up and reduce the opportunity for human error may have an edge.
+The DOE is trying to fund more than just tweaks and adjustments to traditionally-designed cat and non-cat stoves.
+Applications that can demonstrate genuine advancements toward state-of-the-art technology that ensure heaters burn well during start-up and reduce the opportunity for human error will have an edge.

 Beyond merely preparing for traditional EPA testing, “applicants are encouraged to expand the testing regimen to evaluate performance over the full cycle of residential wood heater operating conditions (representative of how homeowners actually use their residential wood heaters with representative wood feedstocks).”

 Areas of R&D interest

-DOE listed four specific areas of interest, though other innovations are not excluded.
+DOE listed specific areas of interest, though other innovations are not excluded.

 - Novel and innovative residential wood heater designs